 4. "Product Information.
 Femstat (butoconazole)."
 Syntex Laboratories Inc, Palo Alto, CA.

 5. Maloley PA, Nelson E, Montgomery HA, Campbell JR "Severe reversible thrombocytopenia resulting from butoconazole cream."
 DICP 24 (1990): 143-4

-Not all side effects for butoconazole topical may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of butoconazole topical may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about butoconazole topical

 - Dosage Information

 - Support Group

 - 2 Reviews – Add your own review/rating

 - Drug class: vaginal anti-infectives